PhysicsTeacher13/NFT-Image-Generator/README.md

 jupyter notebook
 ```

-7. Run the commands in [generate.ipynb] to generate images.
+7. Run the commands in [NFT-Image-Generator-Modified.ipynb] to generate images.

 8. First time you run notebook, it will ask you to install ipykernel, accept this.